Condition expressions¶

 vulns |

-list(Vulnerability) | Vulnerabilities the component is affected by |
+list(Vulnerability) | Vulnerabilities affecting the component |

 now |